Roll for Real

 Mac and Windows

-Use your Android phone as the dice camera on both platforms.
+Android phone as the camera on Mac or Windows.

 USB Webcams